Prize Playing

-A Prize Playing was a test of martial skill popular in Renaissance England with the London-based Corporation of Masters of the Noble Science of Defence.
+A Prize Playing was a test of martial skill popular in Renaissance England with the London-based Corporation of Masters of the Noble Science of Defence as the governing body.
 It involved several dozen bouts against continually refreshing opponents, with little or no rest in between.
+The word "prize" refers to the bout itself, not to a reward attained for fighting.

 This practice was revived after a fashion in the late 17th century in the form of "Prize Fights", whence the term prizefighting for modern professional boxing.

 Renaissance Prize Playings

-The time and place for a Prize Playing was determined by the four Ancient Masters of the school.
+The time and place for a Prize Playing was determined by the four ancient masters of the school.
 Notices called Bills of Challenge were posted of the event and a wooden scaffolding was erected in a public square.
 A good number of formalities were observed and at one time rules were endorsed by the Crown.
 On the appointed day and time, following a procession of drums and flags the Player was paraded to the raised scaffold with much fanfare.
 The public gathered close to watch, cheer, and throw coins onto the platform; the student would end up making a profit at the end of the day from this.
 Prize events also attracted new students—from which the Company earned the major part of its income.

-At the start, a senior Master would declare the name of the Player, the rank being sought, and then announce “The first bout to be at [whichever weapon]”.
+At the start, a senior Master would declare the name of the Player, the rank being sought, and then announce "The first bout to be at [whichever weapon]."
 Bouts were fought using 'blunts' (dulled and rounded weapons) and played to a number of 'hits' rather than to a 'victory'.
-The term “play” at the time referred to competing or practice sparring, as opposed to a life and death fight.
+The term "play" at the time referred to competing or practice sparring, as opposed to a life and death fight.
 Although not real, the fights were not displays or exhibitions.
 They were free-sparring practices just earnest enough to properly evaluate the Player and not arranged as public spectacle.
 The contact was limited, but it was at full speed.
 The bouts could sometimes be bloody, but never lethal.
 No armor was used and blows were limited to above the waist, but even the bare head and hands were targets.
 Only a few instances are recorded of students failing their Prize, with none ever being killed.
 The student had to pay for the travel expenses of 'answerers' (opponents) coming from outside London (all Masters within 36 miles were required to attend).